 Service Level Agreement

-SLA stands for “Service Level Agreement” which is our contractual agreement when companies start using Netitude as their IT Support.
-It is our promise to you to deal with the issues within the given time frame.
-It is an industry-standard that enables us to both manage expectations and to also give a reasonable time scale for our customers.
+An SLA (Service Level Agreement) is our contractual agreement when companies start using Netitude as their IT Support provider.
+The SLA defines the level of service expected and sets performance metrics to ensure we meet customer expectations.
+It is our promise to you to deal with issues within the given time frame, adhering to SLA best practices.
+This industry standard enables us to manage expectations and provide a reasonable resolution time for our customers.

-At Netitude we have one SLA which we give to all our customers so that we have a fair support and ticketing process.
+At Netitude, we have one SLA, which we give to all our customers to ensure SLA fair support and ticketing processes.

 Hours of service